kexa-io/Kexa/documentation/Documentation-Kexa.md

 */

 export async function collectData(myAddonConfig: any[]){
-  //the type of myAddonConfig is any but you can make an interface if you want
+  //the type of myAddonConfig is "any" but you can make an interface if you want

   //insert your stuff here
 }